HRizwan1/2019-team-06f/reports/sprint-03/report.md

 2. Operating System Platform:

     a.
 Linux - Ubuntu 16.04.5

     b.
 Process of secrets management: gitignore, openSSL, SSH key

-      i.
+      <p>i.
 Gitignore - The gitignore file was created for the purpose of preventing files from being uploaded without needing to explicitly exclude them.
 Any file added to gitignore is not included in git commits.
-Using gitignore allows system-specific files to be untouched, and it ensures that those sensitive files will never get uploaded.
+Using gitignore allows system-specific files to be untouched, and it ensures that those sensitive files will never get uploaded.</p>

-      ii. openSSL - Purpose of using openSSL is to keep the sending and receiving traffic safe and secure between the server and clients without the possibility of the messages being intercepted by outside parties.
+      <p>ii. openSSL - Purpose of using openSSL is to keep the sending and receiving traffic safe and secure between the server and clients without the possibility of the messages being intercepted by outside parties.</p>

-      iii.
+      <p>iii.
 SSH Key - To automate the secure access to the servers, bypassing the need to manually enter log-in credentials.
-The SSH key provides strong, encrypted verification and communication between the user and a remote computer.
+The SSH key provides strong, encrypted verification and communication between the user and a remote computer.</p>

     c.
 Capture of application metrics:

 3. Use of Data Store:

   * We are using 2 database servers (Platform: MySQL/MariaDB)
-  * One of the database serves as a master is used to store our     information (Master) and this database is used to write.
+  * One of the database server serves as the master is to write.
 The usage of this database is to store the initial photos of the users to search and to hold the photos that potentially uploaded by users.
 Not just that but also this server hosts the user information such as name, email, usernames & passwords.
-  * The other database used as Slave is to read from.
-Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.)
+  * The other database server serves as the slave is to read from.
+Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.
   * One Redis Cache Server will be used to cache data that a webserver serves.
 Redis is a NoSQL key-value data store.
 To store a value, we associate it with a key and store it in Redis.
 Purpose of using Redis caching is to improve database loading performance.